anastasia/htmldiffer/README.md

-## This is unmaintained.
-If you would like to maintain it, please DM me.
+### This is unmaintained.
+If you would like to maintain it, please DM me with your thoughts about this project.

 ## htmldiffer
 [![Build Status](https://travis-ci.org/anastasia/htmldiffer.svg?branch=develop)](https://travis-ci.org/anastasia/htmldiff)